Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Q: I used a playlist link with some of the playlist related commands and it tells me that it can't find it.
 How can I use this playlist link with playlist commands in audio?**

-	Red Audio uses Red playlists in its commands that take playlist arguments.
+	Audio uses Red playlists in its commands that take playlist arguments.
 	These playlists can be created and modified using the ``[p]playlist`` group command.
 	When a playlist or song(s) are saved as a Red playlist, it is assigned an ID automatically, and it is also assigned the one-word name you provided it when creating the playlist.